quicwg/multipath/draft-ietf-quic-multipath.md

 client on a new path, if the server decides to use the new path, the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.

+If the transport parameter "initial_max_paths" is negotiated as N, and the client is already actively using N paths, the limit is reached.
+If the client wants to start a new path, it has to retire one of the established paths.

+Connection IDs cannot be reused, thus opening a new path requires the use of a new Connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
+Following {{QUIC-TRANSPORT}}, each endpoint uses MP_NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
+As such to open a new path by initiating path validation, both sides need at least one Connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}), which is associated with an unused Path ID.

+Endpoints use the same Path ID for one specific path in both directions.
+The client MUST choose a previously unused Path ID for which both endpoints have already issued at least one connection ID.
+An endpoint decides which Path ID is used for the new path by picking one of the peer-allocated CID with the specified Path ID.
+Then, the endpoint sends a PATH_CHALLENGE with the chosen CID.
+If the peer receives the PATH_CHALLENGE, it MUST pick a Connection ID with the same path ID for sending the PATH_RESPONSE.

 If validation succeeds, the client can continue to use the path.
 If validation fails, the client MUST NOT use the path and can